Theories of love: Types of love

 Humans come across different types of love as they reach different levels of maturity in their life, such as the love a mother feels for their child, the love that involves the instant attraction to a person, and the love that comes from years of being together.
 The love humans share for their family and friends can be viewed as "slow love".
 This love is based on finding shared interests and lifestyles that connect people to each other.
 It is a love that can be carried out because of the common interests that bind them together.
 It is more of a mental attraction than a physical attraction.
-Visually, we make interpretations on love based on the way a person looks.
-"Harmonism" and "echoism" are the ways a face is constructed that makes one physically attractive: the distance between the forehead and nose, the distance between the mouth and chin, how close the eyes are together, and the sweep of one's eyebrows.
+Visually, we make interpretations of love based on the way a person looks.
+"Harmonism" and "echoism" are the ways a face is constructed that make one physically attractive: the distance between the forehead and nose, the distance between the mouth and chin, how close the eyes are together, and the sweep of one's eyebrows.
 The biochemical level fluctuation of a person can also explain the question "Who We Love".
 People who have expressive traits, such as curiosity and liveliness, tend to be drawn to people who have similar personalities.
 People who are cautious and socially conforming are attracted to their same kind as well.
 However, people who are foremost with expressive traits of sex hormones tend to be enchanted by their opposite kinds.
-People with a relatively high testosterone hormone are analytical and tough minded.
+People with a relatively high testosterone hormone are analytical and tough-minded.
 They tend to choose people with a relatively high estrogen hormone who are empathetic and pro-social.
-Besides the biochemical level explanation, there are also a few other elements that affect people’s choices of mates.
+Besides the biochemical level explanation, there are also a few other elements that affect people's choices of mates.
 Another factor that influences who people choose to love is timing.
 Love can happen when one least expects it.
 Furthermore, people more easily fall in love when they are emotionally aroused, especially in a hard and lonely time.
-This is because such a mental state is associated with arousal mechanisms in the brain and elevated levels of the stress hormone, both of which increase the level of the romantic passion hormone: dopamine.
-Distance is another element that influences people’s love choices: people tend to choose to fall in love with those close to them.
+This is because such a mental state is associated with arousal mechanisms in the brain and elevated levels of stress hormones, both of which increase the level of the romantic passion hormone: dopamine.
+Distance is another element that influences people's love choices: people tend to choose to fall in love with those close to them.
 Childhood experience also influences mate choices.
 By the teenage years, people gradually construct a catalog of aptitudes and mannerisms they are looking for in a mate.
 Subtle differences in their experiences shape romantic tastes.
 Physical looks matter as well.
-From an anthropological point of view, a male tends to choose a female with a visual sign of youth and beauty, which indicates her high estrogen level and strong reproductive ability.
-However, a female with a more pragmatic and realistic goal, tends to choose a male with education, ambition, wealth, respect, status, and masculine appearance.
+From an anthropological point of view, a male tends to choose a female with a visual sign of youth and beauty, which indicates her high oestrogen level and strong reproductive ability.
+However, a female with a more pragmatic and realistic goal, tends to choose a male with education, ambition, wealth, respect, status and masculine appearance.